-As a representative of WIRE-Net, you are expected to act at all times in the organization’s best interests and to exercise sound judgment unclouded by personal interests or divided loyalties.
+As a representative of Manufacturing Works, you are expected to act at all times in the organization’s best interests and to exercise sound judgment unclouded by personal interests or divided loyalties.
 Avoid the appearance as well as the reality of a conflict of interest.
 A conflict of interest exists if your circumstances would lead a reasonable person to question whether your motivations are aligned with the organization’s best interests.

-Failure to comply with the standards contained in this policy will result in disciplinary action that may include termination, referral for criminal prosecution, and reimbursement to WIRE-Net or to the government, for any loss or damage resulting from the violation.
+Failure to comply with the standards contained in this policy will result in disciplinary action that may include termination, referral for criminal prosecution, and reimbursement to Manufacturing Works or to the government, for any loss or damage resulting from the violation.
 As with all matters involving disciplinary action, principles of fairness will apply.
 Any employee charged with a violation of this policy will be afforded an opportunity to explain her/his actions before disciplinary action is taken.

+Disciplinary action will be taken: 1.
+Against any employee who authorizes or participates directly in actions that are a violation of this policy.
+2. Against any employee who has deliberately failed to report a violation or deliberately withheld relevant and material information concerning a violation of this policy.
 3. Against any Director, Manager or supervisor who attempts to retaliate, directly or indirectly, or encourages others to do so, against any employee who reports a violation of this policy.